DiamondLightSource/pymalcolm/docs/user_docs/hello.rst

     In [3]:

 So how do we know it actually worked?

-Well if you look closely, you'll see that the printed statement came out on the console of the first session rather than the second session.
+Well if you look closely, you'll see that the printed statement ``Manufacturing greeting...`` came out on the console of the first session rather than the second session (you can get your prompt back on the first session by pressing return).
 This means that the Block in the first session was doing the actual "work", while the Block in the second session was just firing off a request and waiting for the response as shown in the diagram below.